Hard to Be a God (2013 film)

 Hard to Be a God (Трудно быть богом) is a 2013 Russian epic medieval science fiction film directed by Aleksei German who co-wrote the screenplay with Svetlana Karmalita.
 It was his last film and it is based on the 1964 novel of the same name by Arkady and Boris Strugatsky.

-A team of scientists travels from Earth to the planet Arkanar, which is inhabited by a race of humans identical to those of Earth.
-Their civilization has not progressed beyond a civilization that is culturally and technologically nearly identical to medieval Europe.
-One reason may be the militantly anti-intellectual attitude of Arkanar: Anyone whom the inhabitants of the planet consider to be an "intellectual" is instantly executed.
-The Earth scientists are ordered not to interfere and to conceal their identities; but one of them, Rumata, wishes to stop the senseless murders of brilliant minds and is forced at last to pick a side.
+A team of scientists travels to the planet Arkanar, which is inhabited by humans identical to those of Earth.
+Arkanar civilization is culturally and technologically similar to medieval Europe, and anyone considered "intellectual" is executed.
+The Earth scientists are ordered not to interfere and to conceal their identities but one of them, wishing to stop the senseless murders of brilliant minds, must eventually pick a side.